PHACDataHub/nats-data-pipeline-demo/api-kv-store/README.md

 # API for NATS KV (Key Value) Store

 This is an API used to interact with the KV Store.
-Any files input through the [Safe Inputs](https://safeinputs.alpha.canada.ca/) UI while this pipeline is running should stored in the KV Store and can be accessed the API.
-There's also an option to add new file data to
+Any files input through the [Safe Inputs](https://safeinputs.alpha.canada.ca/) UI while this pipeline is running should reside within the KV Store and can be accessed through this API.
+You can also add new file data to the KV Store here.

 #### TODO
-* There is an issue with the getFile schema (limiting query options - would like it to be of type "File").
+* There is an issue with the getFile schema (limiting query options - would like it to be of type "FileType").
 * Need to expand to include retrieval of historic values (right now it's still only the last value).
 * Leverage Graphql-yoga 3's file loading capability to upload into the stream through this API.
+* Fix the server test issue caused by migration from Graphql-yoga v2 -> v3

 ## Installing dependencies
 ```